pavitranew/session-3/readme.md

 A simple node.js [server](https://nodejs.org/en/about/).

-Note the use of ES6 const, template strings and arrow functions as well as the request and response variables.

-DEMO: Save this as app.js in the project folder and run it using `node script.js`
+DEMO: Save this as `app.js` in the project folder and run it using `node script.js`

 ```js
 const http = require('http');